floofnoodlecode/fansort-demo/README.md

 ```

 Push the changes to the repo and refresh the app page.
 You should see that the index page now contains a link to your
-`Programming Languages`.
-We will show how to make this page look prettier in the [index.liquid](#indexliquid) section.
+`Programming Languages` itemlist.
+We will show how to make this page prettier in the [index.liquid](#indexliquid) section.
 For now, click
 the link to go to the itemlist page.
 You should see that it shows 3 items at the bottom the page,
 their names corresponding to the `name` properties used in `data.json`.
-Click the blue **Start** button at the top
+We can click the blue **Start** button
-of the page to start sorting.
+at the top of the page to start sorting.

 ## Item thumbnails
-First, let's download some images and put them in the itemlist folder.
-The path doesn't matter.
-You can find the images
+First, let's download some images and put them in an `assets` folder.
-in the `assets/` folder.
-Next, the `data.json` needs to be updated to specify the image corresponding to each item:
+Next, the `data.json` needs to be updated to include the image corresponding to each item:
 ```json
 {
 	"items": [